opendistro/for-elasticsearch-docs/docs/troubleshoot/tls.md

 # TLS troubleshooting

-This page includes troubleshooting steps for configuring TLS certificates with the Security plugin.
+This page includes troubleshooting steps for configuring TLS certificates with the security plugin.

 ---